Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Spatial parity at mode crossing and universality of its establishment

 \section{Spatial parity at mode crossing and universality of its establishment}

 The vicinity of each degenerate point $D_{n,n+1}^l$, where the dispersion curves of the $n$-th and $(n+1)$-th infinite-grating eigenmodes intersect, requires an exceptionally detailed analysis.
-The reason for the latter is not just the dispersion degeneracy, but the fact that those two intersecting eigenmodes acquire, at this point, a certain odd or even spatial parity of the $(m_{x1},m_{x2})$-th order (see Eq.~(\ref{f_n})).
-Namely, in the case of the propagating eigenmodes and $k_x=0$, the phase accumulations over each of the grating sections along the $x$ axis become multiples of $\pi$,
+The reason for the latter is not just the dispersion degeneracy, but the fact that those two intersecting eigenmodes acquire, via parity symmetry breaking at this point, a certain odd or even spatial parity of the $(m_{x1},m_{x2})$ order (Eq.~(\ref{f_n})) far away from this point.